pkgxdev/pkgx/docs/run/anywhere/terminals.md

 Wanna read that script before you run it? [github.com/pkgxdev/setup/installer.sh][installer]
 {% endhint %}

-&nbsp;
+# Other Ways to Install

-2. `pkgx` is a standalone binary, so (if you want) you can just download it directly:
+1. `pkgx` is a standalone binary, so (if you want) you can just download it directly:

 ```sh
 # download it to `./pkgx`